 What Do You Like About The Mobile Food Industry?

 The answer you are looking for here is one that shows a passion for the industry.
-Be cautious of a server that loves the ability to work with friends, get off for their band’s gigs, or make a bunch of money.
+Be cautious of a server that loves the ability to work with friends, or make a bunch of money.
 These servers are looking at the industry as a means to an end, but not passionate about it.
 Loving the pace of the business, impacting the guests’ experience, or contributing to a team are all great answers that come from top performers.

 What Would You Change About The Food Truck Industry?

 This question works in much the same way as the previous one, but measures something different.
-The answer to this question will uncover the level of frustration and burnout a server may already have with the industry.
+The answer to this question will uncover the level of frustration and burnout a server may already have.
 This gives them a chance to vent their frustrations to you, before they vent them on the guest.
 Be wary of any answers that are critical of guests or former managers.
 A hostile response may indicate a server who will lower morale.

 Why Do You Want To Work Here?